l3af-project/eBPF-Package-Repository/ipfix-flow-exporter/README.md

 This repo contains eBPF tc programs, which are using in ingress/egress to generate flow records from packets at an observation point and exports using IPFIX to a flow collector.
 Currently, It supports both TCP and ICMP flows out-of-box.
 Flows templates are different for each of these.

-Each TCP flow contains stats about following IPFIX information elements (<a href=https://www.iana.org/assignments/ipfix/ipfix.xhtml> List of IPFIX elements</a>)
+Each TCP flow contains stats about following IPFIX information elements(<a href=https://www.iana.org/assignments/ipfix/ipfix.xhtml>List of IPFIX elements</a>)

 <table>
 <thead>